Blog · arXiv Analysis · Modified July 10, 2026 · Last reviewed July 10, 2026

 Limits

 The authors explicitly limit the claim.
-The experiments use DailyDilemmas, an everyday ethics corpus, and may not transfer to domains with technical prerequisites such as clinical triage, legal analysis, or policy review.
+The experiments use DailyDilemmas, an everyday ethics corpus, and may not transfer to domains with technical prerequisites such as clinical triage, legal analysis, public-benefits eligibility, child safety, workplace discipline, or policy review.
 Refusal behavior changes by model family: the paper reports more cautious behavior for one generator on XSTest and SimpleSafetyTests.
-The ethics statement says NoT should be used as an auditability and interpretability tool, not a safety guarantee, and that procedural convergence is not stakeholder consent.

 Reasoning Receipt

-An ethical-scaffold receipt should record the source scenario, model, system prompt, scaffold version, output budget, judge model, rubric, named stakeholders, omitted stakeholders if found later, consequence depth, uncertainty spans, final commitment, moderation path, modification requests, residual rejects, refusal checks, and human escalation.
+An ethical-scaffold receipt should record the source scenario, model, system prompt, scaffold version, output budget, judge model, rubric, named stakeholders, omitted stakeholders if found later, consequence depth, uncertainty spans, final commitment, moderation path, modification requests, residual rejects, refusal checks, privacy classification, and human escalation.
 The audit-grade sentence is not "the model reasoned ethically."
 It is: under this scaffold and judge, this output named these parties, these consequences, these unknowns, and these unresolved objections before recommending this action.

 Sources